 Photography definitions and digital photography terms can be downright confusing at the best of times!

-you have no idea what a specific photography term means?
+Do you get frustrated when you have no idea what a specific photography term means?

 You are definitely not alone!

 "How do I find the photography definitions when I'm confused?"